eyashiro/eyashiro.github.io/pages/services.md

 <div style="text-align:center;"><img src="../images/services-Rsupport.jpg" style="border:1px solid black"></div>

 ## Research Support and Operations
+What could you accomplish with two or more extra hours a week?<br />
+~ Let's make it a reality!

+Get on-demand help so your time is prioritized on core tasks that matter most.

 Delegate off-loadable tasks to alleviate your busy schedule.
 Get the help you need to meet deadlines.
 Boost productivity and improve output!

 Here are some examples.
 Read more about how clients and past employers were supported <a href="../portfolio/research-operations/index.html">here</a>.